lllnnll/xtrem-craft-workshop/docs/solution/11-example-mapping.md

 Then I get 10 EUR
 ```

-### Bank can convert the exchangre rate but the client give less than the avergae amount
+### Bank converts the exchange rate but the client give less than the avergae amount

 ```gherkin
 Given a bank with pivot currency EUR
     And exhange rate to KRW equals to 1344